ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Abstract

 \section{Abstract}

-Vision-based BEV (Bird-Eye-View) 3D object detection has recently become popular in autonomous driving.
+Vision-based \textbf{Bird's-Eye-View (BEV)} 3D object detection has recently become popular in autonomous driving.
 However, objects with a high similarity to the background from a camera perspective cannot be detected well by existing methods.
-In this paper, we propose 2D Region-oriented Attention for a BEV-based 3D Object Detection Network (ROA-BEV), which can make the backbone focus more on feature learning in areas where objects may exist.
-Moreover, our method increases the information content of ROA through a multi-scale structure.
-In addition, every block of ROA utilizes a large kernel to ensure that the receptive field is large enough to catch large objects' information.
-Experiments on nuScenes show that ROA-BEV improves the performance based on BEVDet and BEVDepth.
-The code will be released soon.
+In this paper, we propose a BEV-based 3D Object Detection Network with \textbf{2D Region-Oriented Attention (ROA-BEV)}, which enables the backbone to focus more on feature learning of the regions where objects exist.
+Moreover, our method further enhances the information feature learning ability of ROA through multi-scale structures.
+Each block of ROA utilizes a large kernel to ensure that the receptive field is large enough to catch information about large objects.
+Experiments on nuScenes show that ROA-BEV improves the performance based on BEVDepth.
+The source codes of this work will be available at \url{https://github.com/DFLyan/ROA-BEV}.